nerves-project/nerves/docs/Updating Projects.md

 Nerves makes it easier to predigest artifacts for systems and toolchains by with the added mix task `mix nerves.artifact <app_name>` where app_name is the name of system or toolchain depndency to make an artifact for.
+Ommitting `<app_name>` will default to the app name of the parent mix project.
+This is useful if you are calling `mix nerves.artifact` from within a custom system or toolchain project.

 For example, lets say we have a custom `rpi0` system and we would like to create an artifact. `mix nerves.artifact custom_system_rpi0`